TD Ballpark: History

 From 1977 to 1989, the Blue Jays played at Grant Field, which had a seating capacity of 3,417.
 Grant Field opened in 1930 and was named after the mayor of Dunedin Albert J. Grant (served 1927–1928), who had donated the land.

-The first Toronto Blue Jays game ever was played there on March 11, 1977 when the Blue Jays beat the New York Mets 3–1.
+The Toronto Blue Jays established their spring training operations in Dunedin during their inaugural season in 1977.
+The team played their first exhibition game at the venue on March 11, 1977, defeating the New York Mets 3–1.

 In 1990, at a cost of approximately $2.4 million, the City of Dunedin built a new stadium called Dunedin Stadium at the same location as Grant Field.
 It had a capacity of 6,106.
 The actual playing field and team clubhouses did not change.

 In the fall of 2000, the Toronto Blue Jays signed an agreement to remain in Dunedin for an additional 15 years pending a $12-million renovation.
 The state of Florida paid $6 million, Pinellas County $3 million, and the Jays and Dunedin paid the remainder for the renovations.
 The agreement took effect in March 2002.
 Part of the renovations have included a new two-story building that includes a clubhouse, training room, weight room, and office space that was built next to the stadium.
 The most recent renovations at Dunedin Stadium include remodeled restrooms and replacement of the grandstand seats.

 In February 1995, during the Major League Baseball strike, the Blue Jays considered holding regular season games at Dunedin Stadium if the regular season began with replacement players.
 Ontario law forbade the Blue Jays from using replacement players in Toronto.
 American League officials inspected the ballpark on February 21, 1995 in response to the club's request to host games in Dunedin.
 The strike ended in March 1995 and no regular season games were played at the park.

 Dunedin Stadium was once ranked by Sports Illustrated as one of the top five facilities to watch a Major League Baseball Spring training game.
 Dunedin has been the only spring home for the Toronto Blue Jays since their inception in 1977.

 The current park capacity is 5,509 individual seats and features include a press box level with air-conditioned skyboxes, three picnic areas, two air-conditioned rooms, a scoreboard with electronic message display, regulation-sized Major League playing field and lighting, two half-fields (one natural grass and one artificial turf), batting tunnels, and full concession capabilities.
 In addition, the administrative offices feature an executive boardroom, dining room and kitchen, classroom, clubhouse and workout and training facilities.

 Before Spring Training began in 2021, the Blue Jays announced that the team would begin the 2021 regular season at TD Ballpark.
 The team cited the restriction of non-essential travel between the United States and Canada due to the COVID-19 pandemic as the reason for the decision.
 The team played 21 games in Dunedin before shifting to Sahlen Field in Buffalo, New York, which had been their home for the entirety of the 2020 season.